 Welcome to Ms. Antonini's Online Classroom!

-No. 1 International School in Qingdao
+Qingdao No. 1 International School

 Dear Parents and Students,

-My name is Amanda Antonini and I am the World History and MUN teacher at QISS.
+My name is Amanda Antonini and I am the World History and Psychology teacher at QISS.
 Ever since I was very young, I knew I wanted to be a teacher.
 By the the time I graduated high school, I was certain I wanted to teach social studies.
 In my education, I learned from an impressive group of influential and inspiring teachers who encouraged me to love and appreciate the study of human society.
 Realizing my teachers’ mentor spirit was just like my own, I applied for Temple University to pursue a teaching degree.
 Paving my own career path at Temple was an amazing experience.
 I lived in the big city, rode my bike everywhere, enjoyed great and diverse foods and traditions, and studied with some incredible professors.

 My teaching career began as a student teacher for a ninth grade Global Studies class.
 Following this, I was immediately hired upon graduation to teach tenth grade Government and Law, as well as ELL.
 I quickly became active in the school culture and served as adviser/co-adviser for many clubs and activities including: DECA, Soccer (coach), Ultimate Frisbee (coach), Model UN, Prom Drive, and ELL Homework Club.
 Teaching in a school with over 4,000 students and 80 different languages represented, Upper Darby gave me the skills and tools I needed to become an influential educator, regardless of backgrounds.